 On any Files.com plan, administrators can set their entire site, at the root level, to store all files in any single region.
 In addition, Power plans can have more than one region active at the same time, and you can set your region choice on any folder.

-See complete details here.
+See complete details on our Pricing page.

 The following regions are currently available.